 Bearded Dragons originally come from Australia, where they like to bask in the dry desert warmth.
-However, they are also accustomed to the temperature variance that comes from living in a wild desert.
+They are also accustomed to the temperature variance that comes from living in a wild desert.
 So, when you bring your new lizard home, you may notice that he or she has some unexpected sleeping habits.

 If you have a really sleepy bearded dragon, there are a number of reasons he or she may be hitting the snooze button.
 Check through the suggestions below to see why your bearded dragon might be sleeping so much.